Save up to 25%… Shop Our Birthday Sale Now!

 Isolating and concentrating specific compounds in turkey tail mycelium produce these products.
 China and Japan have approved PSP and PSK, respectively, as drugs.
 While PSP and PSK are derived from mycelium, they are not at all similar to the turkey tail myceliated grain commonly found in North American mushroom supplements.

-Both PSP and PSK have been in use in Asia concurrently with chemotherapy for many decades.
-These have demonstrated benefits and safety for human patients with a variety of cancer diagnoses.
+Both PSP and PSK have been used in Asia concurrently with chemotherapy for many decades.
+These have demonstrated benefits and safety for human patients with various cancer diagnoses.

 Two Turkey Tail Studies for Dogs

-A larger, prospective, randomized clinical trial, has been recently published evaluating the benefit of PSP in a larger number of dogs with hemangiosarcoma (8).
-This more recent study used the highest dosage (100 mg/kg) that was most successful in the previous pilot study.
-This trial compared the benefit of PSP alone or combined with doxorubicin chemotherapy in these dogs with naturally-occurring hemangiosarcoma.
+A larger, prospective, randomized clinical trial has been recently published evaluating the benefit of PSP in a larger number of dogs with hemangiosarcoma [8].
+This more recent study used the highest dosage (100 mg/kg), which was most successful in the previous pilot study.
+This trial compared the benefit of PSP alone or combined with doxorubicin chemotherapy in these dogs with naturally occurring hemangiosarcoma.

 Results from the Pilot Study